- Learn about the project

 When implementing this feature, you are also recommended to implement the following extension:

-Extension: A-Classes
+A-Classes

-class to represent tasks.
+Use a class to represent tasks

 public class Task {